regit/suri-docker-qa/README.rst

 Internet access.

-If you only want to use it in the scope of Suricata development you can jump to the last section of the documentation.
+If you only want to use it in the scope of Suricata development you can simply read the last section of the documentation.

 Use the image
 =============